-Seminar in Teaching and Learning
+Seminar in Teaching and Learning 3 Credit Hours

 Level 3 Professional Education Course: Requires Admission to the Education Department.
-This course is designed for early childhood and secondary education student teachers and includes a structured teaching performance assessment (edTPA) in the directed teaching site.
+This course is designed for secondary education student teachers and includes a structured teaching performance assessment (edTPA) in the directed teaching site.
 The course supports teacher candidates in the design and implementation of the 3 edTPA tasks: Planning for Instruction, Instructing and Engaging Students in Learning, and Assessing Student Learning.
 Additional topics may include, but are not limited to: the Co-Teaching model, resume writing, refining the professional portfolio, licensure, and teacher evaluation models.
 Prerequisite: Successful completion of required sequence of education courses and related supervised field experiences.
 Corequisite: Enrollment in Student Teaching.

-Student Teaching-Early Childhood Education
+Student Teaching-Early Childhood Education 6 Credit Hours